#c338 $2,100 SoldChantilly lace/tulle gown, c.1905

-When combined with black tulle in a gown, black Chantilly lace makes a dramatic statement, since this beautiful lace is associated with romance and mystery.
-This is the sort of grand gown that you would have worn if you had been a member of the elite New York society depicted by Edith Wharton in The House of Mirth (1905).
+When combined with black tulle in a gown, black Chantilly lace makes a dramatic statement.
+It has long been linked with dignity, romance, and mystery.
+You would have seen such a grand gown at balls if you had been a member of the elite New York society depicted by Edith Wharton in The House of Mirth (1905).

 The bodice has the full pigeon-breasted front typical of the period.
 The skirt is cut longer and fuller in back, forming a small train.
 The boned bodice closes with hooks on one side of the front.
 The skirt closes with hooks in back.

-The black lace floral motifs in vertical columns (4th picture from bottom) exemplify Art Nouveau design.
-With its fondness for sinuous curvilinear plant forms, Art Nouveau was at the peak (1905) of its popularity both in the graphic arts and in costume design.
+The black lace floral motifs in vertical columns exemplify Art Nouveau design.
+With a fondness for sinuous curvilinear plant forms, Art Nouveau was then at its peak (1905) in the graphic arts and in costume design.

-Our opulent gown makes me think of Lily Bart, the tragic heroine of Wharton's novel.
-Lily would have worn and treasured the gown: its rich, stately beauty reflects Lily's high social position at the beginning of the novel; and the striking pink floral appliqués would have been especially suited to Lily's radiant beauty.
+Our opulent gown makes me think of Lily Bart, the tragic heroine of The House of Mirth.
+Lily would have worn and treasured the gown: its rich, stately beauty reflects her high social position at the beginning of the novel; and the striking pink floral appliqués would have been especially suited to Lily's radiant beauty.

 Fine Chantilly lace lends an irresistible cachet to high fashion.
-On a state visit in 1855, the French Empress Eugénie, a paragon of 19th century fashion, dazzled the English court: she was wearing black Chantilly lace instead of jewelry.
+On a state visit in 1855, the French Empress Eugénie, a paragon of 19th century fashion, dazzled the English court: she was wearing black Chantilly lace without precious stones.

 The condition is very good to excellent.
 The lining of the bodice has several patches and a few minor splits.
 The skirt lining has had support added at the top where the lining was beginning to split.